A proposal for a new Center is considered a Level II proposal and requires both Faculty Senate and Board of Regents approval.

-- It will be added to the potential programs list that is submitted to OCHE and available to other MUS institutions for their comment and information.
+- It will be added to the Academic Program Plan that is submitted to OCHE and available to other MUS institutions for their comment and information.

 - This list is updated once a year, in May.
 Proposals not on this list will not be considered by OCHE.

 - Once the proposal is more developed, complete an Intent to Plan form.

 - Obtain required signature from Dean or Vice President for Research (depending on reporting authority) and submit to the Office of the Provost.

 - Intent to Plan forms will be submitted to OCHE by the Provost and reviewed monthly by all of the Chief Academic Officers in the MUS.

 - Following approval, the Provost's Office will notify proposer that they may proceed to develop a full proposal and if any other campuses in the MUS need to be consulted.

 - Campuses will have up to 18 months for proposal development and campus governance review.